-Figure 4: Example of a wave function for an electron.
-(Idealized for discussion purposes.)
+Figure 5-4: Example of a wave function for an electron.

-To understand how a wave function is related to probabilities we return (one more time) to the electron interference pattern.
-The places where electrons are most likely to be correspond to places where the two waves added constructively and the amplitude was large.
-The locations where the probability of finding the electrons is zero correspond to locations where the waves added to zero.
-In turn these waves each represent part of an electron's wave function.
+To understand how a wave function is related to probabilities we return (one more time) to the electron interference pattern and to the plastic waves.
+The places where electrons are most likely to be correspond to places where the two waves on plastic added and the amplitude was large.
+The locations where the probability of finding the electrons is zero correspond to locations where the waves on plastic amplitudes added to zero.
+In turn the plastic waves each represent part of an electron's wave function.
 Their addition is the wave function at the screen.
 A large amplitude is related to a large probability while a small amplitude goes with a small probability.

 We have a slight complication.
 Waves can have amplitudes that are either positive or negative; probabilities can only be positive numbers.
 The solution is to square the wave function.
 A square number is always positive.
-(See Figure 5.)
+(See Figure 5-5.)

-Figure 5: The square of the wave function shown in Figure 4.
+Figure 5-5: The square of the wave function shown in Figure 5-4.